How to Prevent RSV

 Why is RSV dangerous for infants?

 RSV is more dangerous in babies because their immune system is still developing.
-In babies, RSV can cause bronchiolitis (inflammation in the small airways of the lungs), pneumonia, or croup, which can lead to breathing difficulties and a persistent cough.
+In infants, RSV can cause bronchiolitis (inflammation in the small airways of the lungs), pneumonia, or croup, which can lead to breathing difficulties and a persistent cough.
 For premature babies, they could end up in the intensive care unit.

 What are your recommendations for parents?
 How can they tell the difference between RSV and other viruses, like COVID-19?